Measuring the pulse of BC's charitable sector

-The State of the Sector report series is a collaboration between Vantage Point, Vancouver Foundation, the City of Vancouver and the Victoria Foundation.
+The State of BC’s Non-Profit Sector is a collaboration between Vantage Point, Vancouver Foundation, the City of Vancouver and the Victoria Foundation.
 Vancity Community Foundation and United Way BC joined the partnership in 2023.

-Take the 2025 State of the Sector survey!
+2025 State of the Sector report now available

 Reports: 2018-2024